 QR code is an abbreviation for quick response code.
 It is a type of 2-D barcode (also known as matrix barcode).
-Unlike 1-d barcode, QR codes can encode wide variety of data types, including numeric, alphabets, special characters and binary data as well.
+Unlike a 1-d barcode, QR codes can encode a wide variety of data types, including numeric, alphabets, special characters, and binary data as well.

-QR code consists of a set of square dots arranged in a square grid pattern with white back ground.
+QR code consists of a set of square dots arranged in a square grid pattern with a white background.
 The square dots are randomly arranged in order to encode information.

 QR code was invented in 1994 by a Japanese automotive company named, Denso Wave.
 Denso Wave is a subsidiary of Toyota Motors.

-Purpose of QR code was to develop such an encoding/ decoding system which allows quick and reliable scanning of fast moving automotive equipment.
+The purpose of the QR code was to develop such an encoding/ decoding system that allows quick and reliable scanning of fast-moving automotive equipment.
 In workshops, automotive parts are moved quickly from one place to another and are adjusted together.
-It is difficult to read such type of moving information with simpler barcodes; hence QR Code was developed to cater those needs.
+It is difficult to read such type of moving information with simpler barcodes; hence QR Code was developed to cater to those needs.